azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 only.
 You will want to set this rule to the IP range of your secure system.

 -	Launch ***SQL Server Management Studio***, or a similar tool, and connect to the database with the information you recorded in the table below.
+	- If the tool you are using supports multiple server types, make sure you select *Database* or *Database Engine*.
 	- The server name in most tools will require the full name: personaloffers[UI][N].database.windows.net,1433
 	- Choose SQL Server Authentication
 	- Enter the admin login and password you entered when creating the database server.